 Section II describes the concept of external utility of implementation of RES technologies.
-Evaluation of such utility may show the advantages, which are underestimated in in the investment decisions.
+Evaluation of such utility may show the advantages, which are underestimated in the investment decisions.
 Section III presents a solution of the identified scientific problem; it is based on a system of territorial urban planning.
 In Section IV is presented a description of how RES programs can consolidate related urban development programs.
-This may serve to formation financing assumptions and sources for their implementation.
-The methodology, which is based on spatial planning, identifies certain aspects that usually are not covered by routine investment valuation techniques, namely, the existing problems in cities: high atmospheric pollution, unemployment, etc., may determine the validity conditions that allowing interpolating results to assess technology for spatial energy planning for solving problems mentioned above.
-Long distances to centralized electricity and heat networks are defind by geolocation factors and may determine financial acceptability of small decentralized renewable energy technologies due to their technical benefits.
+This may serve to formation of financing assumptions and sources for their implementation.
+The methodology, which is based on spatial planning, identifies certain aspects that usually are not covered by routine investment evaluation techniques, namely, the existing problems in cities: high atmospheric pollution, unemployment, etc., may determine the validity conditions that allow interpolating results to assess technology for spatial energy planning for solving problems mentioned above.
+Long distances to centralized electricity and heat networks are defined by geolocation factors and may determine financial acceptability of small decentralized renewable energy technologies due to their technical benefits.

 II.
-CONCEPT OF EXTERNAL BENEFIT OF RES TECHNOLOGIES
+CONCEPT OF EXTERNAL BENEFIT OF RES TECHNOLOGIES AND CHALLENGES TO SUSTAINABILITY

 In recent years, consumption of fossil fuel and mitigation of climate change have become major challenges for governments all over the world.
-To engage these challenges, many countries are pursuing research, development, and demonstration of RES [2].
+To engage these challenges, many countries are pursuing research, development, and demonstration of RES [4].
 In the past few years, usage of RES rapidly increased all over the world.
 RES have become important alternative energy sources to realize energy diversification.
-During the last few years, political support for renewable energies has been growing continuously both at the national and international level [3][4].
+During the last few years, political support for renewable energies has been growing continuously both at the national and international level [5][6].

-Looking at renewable energy use since 2006, it was a natural gas price boom, increase of social and political pressure for fast development in clean energy, and financial crisis, which required adequate government measures to stimulate the economy.
-The industry of renewables could be important to generate employment and stimulate growth [5].
+Increase of social and political pressure for fast development in clean energy, and financial crisis, which required adequate government measures to stimulate the economy.
+The industry of renewables could be important to generate employment and stimulate growth [7].
 Investment in RES may bring considerable profits, so more and more enterprises will be involved in this field.
 The increased use of RES in the heat market can significantly alleviate the negative effects of high energy costs on the national economy.
-Successful commercialization of indigenous, non-fossil energy resources is expected to promote regional economic development and employment, enable to increase national energy security and to reduce a substantial portion of the increasing trade deficit necessity to import fossil fuels [6].
+Successful commercialization of indigenous, renewable energy resources is expected to promote regional economic development and employment, enable to increase national energy security and to reduce a substantial portion of the increasing trade deficit necessity to import fossil fuels [8].

-The use of renewable energy in rural as well as urban areas became the significant development thus adding to mitigation of climate change [7][8], reducing differences between rural and urban dwelling options [9], bringing new RES options for diversifying energy supply [10][11][12].
-The role of local governance for energy and urban development appears highly important here [13].
+The use of renewable energy in rural as well as urban areas became the significant development thus adding to mitigation of climate change [9][10], reducing differences between rural and urban dwelling options [11], bringing new RES options for diversifying energy supply [12][13][14].
+The role of local governance for energy and urban development appears highly important here [15].